NKnusperer/openhybrid/README.md

 #### Patch for busybox

 busybox (all versions) need to be patched in order for OpenHybrid to work.
 See `patch/busybox` for details.
+The patched executable is expected to be located at `/bin/busybox-openhybrid`.

 ## Usage